Fast and Confidential Testing

 The test may be free depending on your risk factors.
 Your counselor will help you determine your risk factors during your appointment.
-Testing results in about a minute with our new Insti tests.
+Test results in about a minute with our new Insti tests.

 Open Aid Alliance offers a combo test that is self-administered.
-Test results can take up to a week.
+Test results take approximately one week.

 OAA offers free pregnancy tests.